General β€” Structural Engineers in NYC

 What is Local Law 11 / FISP?

-Local Law 11 of 1998 created the Façade Inspection and Safety Program (FISP).
-Buildings taller than 6 stories must have a Qualified Exterior Wall Inspector (QEWI) inspect all exterior walls every 5 years.
-Façades are classified as SAFE, SWARMP (Safe With A Repair and Maintenance Program), or UNSAFE.
-Unsafe conditions require immediate temporary protection and repair within 90 days.
-Asvakas Engineering provides FISP/LL11 inspections throughout NYC.
+Local Law 11 created the FaΓ§ade Inspection and Safety Program (FISP).
+Buildings taller than six stories must have a Qualified Exterior Wall Inspector (QEWI) perform periodic exterior wall inspections and file the required report with DOB.
+FaΓ§ades are generally classified as SAFE, SWARMP, or UNSAFE.
+Unsafe conditions require immediate public protection and prompt corrective action under current DOB requirements.

-Local Law 126 of 2021 established the Parking Structure Inspection Program (PSIP), requiring periodic inspections of all NYC parking structures by a qualified parking structure inspector (QPSI).
-Structures classified as Unsafe must have immediate corrective action; structures with critical conditions must post public notices and complete repairs within a defined timeframe.
+Local Law 126 created the Parking Structure Inspection Program (PSIP), requiring periodic inspections of covered NYC parking structures by a qualified parking structure inspector (QPSI).
+Unsafe or critical conditions can trigger immediate protective measures, restricted use, repair planning, and DOB follow-up requirements.

 What structural inspections are required before selling an NYC building?